International Collaborative Research by Biologists Leslie Ries and Naresh Neupane Provides Key Insights to Decline of Monarch Butterfly

 Though each of the existing hypotheses can contribute to lost butterflies at smaller scales, by looking at the problem holistically, across many years and multiple countries, the researchers were able to conclude that climate change has been the dominant disruptive force since 2004.

 Every spring, monarch butterflies migrate from their overwintering grounds in the forests of central Mexico to the southern US, as they breed there and produce the next generation of monarchs.
-The following generation continues their journey further north and reaches up to southern Canada by early summer.
+The following generation continues their journey further north and reaches southern Canada by early summer.

 Neupane explains that the “count of this summer population size has been decreasing in the last three decades and the cause of this decline has until now, remained unknown, but our research has helped to solve this mystery.”